GasInfinity/zitrus/README.md

 - [flappy](demo/flappy) is a simple fully functional flappy bird clone written entirely with software blitting.
 - [gpu](demo/gpu/) is a playground for [mango](src/mango.zig), bleeding edge features are tested there.
 Not really an example per-se.

+---

+You can (and are encouraged) to look at the `tools` directory as it is a good example of how to use the API's `zitrus` provides outside (and inside!) of a 3DS environment.
+Almost all tools are self-contained and span 50-300 LOC.

 # Coverage

 ### Legend